Stephen R. Permut, MD, JD

 Stephen R. Permut, MD, JD, a family physician from Wilmington, Del., was elected to the American Medical Association Board of Trustees (BOT) in June 2010.
 Dr. Permut was a member of the AMA House of Delegates for 16 years and served as chair of Delaware's delegation.

 Dr. Permut served on the board of trustees of the New Castle County (Delaware) Medical Society and was the founding chair of its Community Relations Committee.
 He served on the board of trustees of the Medical Society of Delaware (MSD) and was founding chair of its Legislative Action Committee and president from 1992 to 1993.
 During his term as president, in collaboration with the state's hospital association, MSD formulated a state-wide health system reform plan.
 MSD has awarded Dr. Permut both the Distinguished Service Award and the President's Award.
 Dr. Permut currently serves as a member of the Board of Directors of the Philadelphia County Medical Society and on the board of commissioners for The Joint Commission.
+He is a member of the board of trustees of the College of Physicians of Philadelphia.

 Board-certified in internal medicine, family medicine and legal medicine, Dr. Permut has been awarded fellowships by the American College of Physicians (ACP), the American Academy of Family Physicians, the American College of Legal Medicine, and the College of Physicians of Philadelphia.
 He is a recipient of the Laureate Award from the Delaware chapter of the ACP.